AaronTraas/Notes/Recipes/Sourdough/Sourdough Sandwich Loaf.md

 ---
-description: Delicious and easy dinner rolls, with no fat mixed in to the dough.
+description: Delicious, soft, and easy sandwich loaf.
 category: baked-goods
 tags: sourdough
 ingredients: flour, sourdough-starter
-hero_image: dinner_rolls.jpg
+hero_image: sandwich_loaf.jpg
 ---

-# Lean Sourdough Dinner Rolls
+# Sourdough Sandwich Loaf

 Adapted from my [Leftover Oatmeal Bread](./Leftover%20Oatmeal%20Bread.html) recipe, which is a crowd pleaser.

-Most dinner rolls have a lot of fat in them, usually butter.
-They have quite a bit in common with brioche.
+Most sandwich loaves are enriched (i.e., fat added to the dough), often butter.
 That's messy and a lot of work, especially if, like me, you don't own a stand mixer.
 This only has butter on the outside to keep the rolls seperate.

 You may need to add more flour—possibly a lot more—to get the dough texture right.
 It should be smooth and just barely tacky, but not sticky.